OUP/eac-core-pipeline/README.md

 - Create a new branch in this repository with the branch name being the environment you are deploying to (i.e dev, stage, prod)
 - Copy the files from one of the current environment branches and update as necessary
 - Two files of note which will need updated:
-    - readme.md file
+    - `readme.md` file
-    - /configs/environment-name.json (environment-name being replaced with your new environment name)
+    - `/configs/environment-name.json` (environment-name being replaced with your new environment name)
+        - Add all of the parameters you will use in this file

 ### SSM Parameters
 - Check the SSM Parameter store and make sure it already has the parameters created that the stack will use